domanisamuel/react-typescript-app/README.md

-### React app built in Typescript 🇹, Graphql and Next.js🚀
+### React app built in Typescript, Graphql and Next.js🚀